httpwg/http-extensions/draft-ietf-httpbis-client-hints.md

 # Client Hint Request Header Fields

 A Client Hint request header field is a HTTP header field that is used by HTTP clients to indicate configuration data that can be used by the server to select an appropriate response.
-Each one conveys a list of client preferences that the server can use to adapt and optimize the response.
+Each one conveys client preferences that the server can use to adapt and optimize the response.

 ## Sending Client Hints